Small Modular Reactors (SMR's) in Virginia

 The Plan supports funding to initiate the goal of deploying a commercial SMR in Southwest Virginia within ten years.

-building small reactors based on a standard design could be a cost-effective alternative to large nuclear reactors with a history of massive construction cost overruns
+building small reactors based on a standard design could be a cost-effective alternative to large nuclear reactors, with ther history of massive construction cost overruns

-building small reactors based on a standard design could be a cost-effective alternative to large nuclear reactors with a history of massive consruction cost overruns
+building small reactors based on a standard design could be a cost-effective alternative to large nuclear reactors, with their history of massive construction cost overruns

 Source: US Department of Energy, Advanced Reactor Technology Development Fact Sheet